 Before we get into the stylish twists below, here’s a tip: To prep your hair for any kind of protective style, whether it be braids or twists, your hair should be clean, detangled and not too moisturized.
 Not too moisturized?
 Yes, if your hair is really slippery the extensions may slide off, or your stylist may have a harder time joining the extensions to your hair.
 Now let’s get into the styles!

-We’re currently having an obsession with this twisted style, especially learning how Khalia Harrison of the Coveted K used it as her vacation style.
+We’re currently having an obsession with this twisted style, especially since learning how Khalia Harrison of the Coveted K used it as her vacation style.
 We love the look of this style above, which is installed with Marley braiding hair.
 If you’re going for a twisted look with a long and full texture, this is the perfect style to try out.

 2. Yarn Two Strand Twists